Events can be used to specify important dates in the patient’s history.

 Surgical events appear as checkpoints (red lines) in the chronology of the test results.

-Some events come with even details.
+Some events come with event parameters (event details).
 If entered, they can be used for data analysis and statistics.

 Event types can be defined as surgical or non-surgical (e.g. date of mainstreaming, start of chemotherapy, end of speech therapy, etc.).
 Surgical interventions will appear highlighted.

 Click on the Add Event button at the right top of the grid to open Event Details.

 Now retrieve the event from the list (1), fill out the details (2) (if available), the side (3), and the event date (3), and click on OK (4) to save.

 You can also import events in bulk so that you can assign a series of events to a series of patients in one go.
 This can be useful, for example, if the EMR contains events and you want to copy them into Audiqueen.
 See this support page for more information.

 The user can manually define his own types of events.

 For this, click on the Manage Event Types in the window above to open the Event type management.